Wesleyliao/QWOP-RL/README.md

 pipenv shell
 ```

-Start HTTP server for the game itself
+Install Chromedriver for hosting the game https://sites.google.com/a/chromium.org/chromedriver/home.
+Then, start HTTP server for the game

 ```
 python host_game.py